nim-lang/Nim/doc/manual.md

 =============

 **Note**: The rules for effect tracking changed with the release of version 1.6 of the Nim compiler.
-This section describes the new rules that are activated via `--experimental:strictEffects`.

 Exception tracking